There’s a common Norwegian saying that goes like this,

 There are extra stretch in the areas where you need it, a waterproof zipper in the front, and reflective elements for safety.

-For women cyclists, it’s also available in women’s specific variant.
+For women cyclists, the Sportful Hot Pack jacket is also available in women’s specific variant.

 3. Best for Comfort - Altura Pocket Rocket 2